sveltejs/eslint-plugin-svelte/docs/rules/comment-directive.md

 ## :rocket: Version

-This rule was introduced in @ota-meshi/eslint-plugin-svelte v0.0.13
+This rule was introduced in eslint-plugin-svelte v0.0.13

 ## :mag: Implementation